wso2/docs-ei/en/micro-integrator/docs/references/mediators/property-reference/generic-Properties.md

 </tr>
 <tr class="odd">
 <td><p><strong>Description</strong></p></td>
-<td><p>Set this property to "true" if you do not want the ESB profile to add WS-Addressing headers to outgoing messages.
+<td><p>Set this property to "true" if you do not want the Micro Integrator to add WS-Addressing headers to outgoing messages.
 This property can affect messages sent to backend services as well as the responses routed back to clients.</p></td>
 </tr>
 <tr class="even">
 <td><p><strong>Example</strong></p></td>